 The African Burying Place

 I have started and stopped this post a hundred times in the last few months.
 I have struggled to find the words to type, the best way to approach this very delicate issue.
 I have written angry versions and depressing versions.
 Striking the right balance has been difficult.
-Some of you may find my words troublesome, but in the spirit of the late Rep. John Lewis, I will write them anyway because I think it is good trouble, necessary trouble.
+Some of you may find this troublesome, but in the words of the late Rep. John Lewis, I think it is good trouble, necessary trouble.

-This is a story that delves deeper into those tangled roots of racism right here in Cheshire, a single aspect of the dehumanization and disregard of the Africans who were once held in captivity here in Cheshire and their descendants.
-It is the story of how the area in which these men, women, and children were laid to rest was deemed empty by the Hillside Cemetery Association so they could make more money by reselling plots to our friends, families, and neighbors.
+This is a story that delves deeper into those tangled roots of racism present here in Cheshire.
+It is the dehumanization and disregard of the Africans who were once held in captivity here in Cheshire and their descendants.
+It is the story of how the area in which these men, women and children were laid to rest was deemed empty by the Hillside Cemetery Association so they could make more money by reselling plots to our friends, families, and neighbors.

-As you read this long post please know that I am not trying to be divisive.
+As you read this, and some of you will find my words troublesome or even angry, please know that I am not trying to be divisive.
 I understand that my words here will cause pain to some families, but that is truly not my intent, and if I could find a way to avoid doing so, especially in these times I would.
 But these words must be written and the truth must be spoken.

-My hope for this post is that you, the reader, will be as appalled as I am and that you will call for change.
+My hope for this post is that you, the reader, will be as appalled as I am, and that you will call for change.
 A change in leadership within the Hillside Cemetery Association and a change in their policies.
 That they will acknowledge that this area is already full of burials and immediately cease and desist burying anyone new.
-That in ending burials in this section they may also make amends to the families impacted by their poor decisions, and that means all of the families, not just the ones who have been buried over the last 40 years.
-And finally, I hope that my readers can begin to see all of the small ways in which systemic racism is present in our lives.
+And in doing so that they may make amends to the families impacted by their poor decisions, and that means all of the families, not just the ones who have been buried over the last 40 years.
+And finally I hope that my readers can begin to see all of the small ways in which systemic racism is present in our lives.

 Aerial view of Hillside Cemetery with the African Burying Place outlined